NHMDenmark/Mass-Digitizer/README.md

 ![This is an image](https://github.com/NHMDenmark/DaSSCo/blob/main/docs/MADD_screencap.png)

 ### Installation
-Installation is done using a setup file that will ensure Python and all dependencies are put in place.
+Installation is done using a setup file that will ensure all dependencies are in place.
 The installer will also add a clean local database for registering entries in a "DaSSCo" folder under the user's documents folder.
 Be mindful to backup the database file upon reinstallation, so it is not overwritten and and data in it erased.

 Downloads:
 (https://github.com/NHMDenmark/DaSSCo/releases/)